 NOW SAAVEDILLO, INC.

-An independent film director and a Tony Award-winning producer, Craig Saavedra co-founded Starry Night Entertainment.
+An independent film director and a two-time Tony Award-winning producer, Craig Saavedra co-founded Starry Night Entertainment.

 Saavedra has directed the feature films SHERMAN'S WAY (Best Feature Film winner: Cinequest Film Festival, Newport Film Festival, Jackson Hole Film Festival) starring James LeGros, Enrico Colantoni, Michael Shulman and Donna Murphy and RHAPSODY IN BLOOM (Best Feature Film winner: Hollywood Film Festival) starring Penelope Ann Miller and Ron Silver.
 Saavedra has held senior positions at entertainment companies such as Becker Entertainment (President, Film Division), Producer Representatives Organization (Sr. Vice President, Production), Storer Communications (Vice President, Marketing), and Weintraub Entertainment Group (development executive).

-Saavedra serves on the board of the BorderLight Festival of International Theatre in Cleveland, is a film and theatre mentor for emerging artist platform IAmTalent.com and lives in Los Angeles and New York with his husband, cinematographer Joaquin Sedillo.
+Saavedra serves on the board of the BorderLight Festival of International Theatre in Cleveland, is a film and theatre mentor for emerging artist platform IAmTalent.com and lives in Los Angeles, New York and Cape Cod with his husband, cinematographer Joaquin Sedillo.

 An award-winning actor and Tony Award-winning producer, Michael Shulman co-founded Starry Night Entertainment.